 But there are still only 24 hours a day.

 How can one single person now make all the decisions?
-Almost any decision made now is important involving huge amounts of money, even those which, in theory, are minor administrative decisions.
-Getting any decision wrong can mean losing serious amount of money.
+Almost any decision made now is important, involving huge amounts of money, even those which, in theory, are minor administrative decisions.
+Getting any decision wrong can mean losing serious amounts of money.

-Our great entrepreneur never delegated anything before, when the company was being built, and was small in size.-There was no need to do so either..
-Yes, there were and are often family members and relatives also involved in the business, often handling key aspects of the business, but it is usually clear to everyone who really calls the shots.
+Our great entrepreneur never delegated anything before, when the company was being built, and was small in size.There was no need to do so either.
+Yes, there were were and often are family members and relatives also involved in the business, often handling key aspects of the company, but it is usually clear to everyone who really calls the shots.
 After all, it had been the founder´s risk taking ability and his judgment that laid the foundation of success.
-It was he who decided which quarry was worth investing in, where and when to set up a factory, which machine to buy, it was he who travelled where it was needed to find customers, and decided what price and credit terms to give to the buyer.
-He alone staked his company and his personal wealth and perhaps even his house, time and again.
+It was he who decided which quarry was worth investing in, where and when to set up a factory, which machine to buy, it was he who travelled where it was needed, to find customers, and decided what price and credit terms to give to the buyer.
+He alone staked his company and his personal wealth and perhaps, even his house, time and again.